Sneezy-w/quiz-genius/requirement.md

 - **Content:**
   - Upload widget (drag and drop area and/or file selector).
-  - Instructions: “Upload files (PDF, DOCX, TXT) or paste text that describes your project’s knowledge base.”
+  - Instructions: "Upload files (PDF, DOCX, TXT) or paste text that describes your project's knowledge base."
   - Preview area (show uploaded file name and size).
   - A text area for directly pasting content.
   - **Upload** or **Save** button.